-Another method of studying reionization comes directly from the neutral hydrogen in the IGM.
+The neutral hydrogen in the IGM provides a different method to study reionization.
 Neutral hydrogen emits radiation with a wavelength of 21 centimeters during its spin-flip transition, and this spectral line is a promising probe of the EoR.
 However, actually detecting the line requires overcoming significant observational challenges.
-These effects can be environmental (e.g. bright radio foregrounds from galactic and extragalactic sources, radio frequency interference (RFI), and atmospheric attenuation), or instrumental (e.g. calibration errors).
+These effects can be environmental (e.g. bright radio foregrounds from galactic and extragalactic sources, radio frequency interference, and atmospheric attenuation), or instrumental (e.g. calibration errors).

 The Hydrogen Epoch of Reionization Array (HERA) is a radio interferometer currently under construction in South Africa designed to probe the large-scale structure during reionization via power spectral measurements of 21 cm line.
-I have used HERA commissioning data to examine the effects of RFI and calibration systematics on measurements of the 21 cm power spectrum from the EoR, and I am currently interested in modeling the effects of RFI on astrophysical parameter estimation from 21 cm EoR measurements.
+I used HERA commissioning data to examine the effects of radio frequency interference and calibration systematics on measurements of the 21 cm power spectrum from the EoR, with the eventual goal of understanding the impacts of these systematics on astrophysical parameter estimation from 21 cm EoR measurements.

-I imaged the nearby edge-on galaxy NGC 4565 with data from the Low Frequency Array (LOFAR) at 144 MHz.
+I imaged the nearby edge-on galaxy NGC 4565 with data from the Low Frequency Array (LOFAR) at 144 MHz from the LOFAR Two-meter Sky Survey.
 Using this low frequency image, I created vertical intensity and spectral index profiles and characterized the cosmic ray transport mechanism in the galaxy as being primarily diffusive, rather than advective.
 This has implications for galactic outflows and the transfer of energy and heavy elements between the interstellar, circumgalactic, and intergalactic media.

 See the paper here: Heesen et al. (2019)